pmeinhardt/maxdown/README.md

 You will need [`cargo`](https://doc.rust-lang.org/cargo/index.html) in order to build the `maxdown` command-line tool.

-The Vim plugin is currently only targeted at [macOS](https://support.apple.com/macos).

 ## Installation

 If you use [vim-plug](https://github.com/junegunn/vim-plug), add this line to your Vim configuration file: